Devil-pundit/Skylee/README.md

 # Credits :-

-Credits for fixing bugs- NOT FIXED SED
-/n Credits For Designing The Bot Goes To It's Original Developers.
+Credits For Designing The Bot Goes To It's Original Developers.